steven7mwesigwa/JspDatabaseApp/DOCUMENTATION.md

 Considering that [adding JSTL support](#06-039-install-jstl-jar-files "06-039 install jstl jar files") has already been covered, here we'll focus on replacing our JSP scriptlet code with JSTL tags.

-* You may remember from our previous sessions how the [best practice was to replace scriptlets with JSP.](#best-practice "Best Practice") So this is exactly what we'll do here.
+* You may remember from our previous sReplace the looping portion withessions how the [best practice was to replace scriptlets with JSP.](#best-practice "Best Practice") So this is exactly what we'll do here.

 #### To Do List (11-087)